 Other blood tests may be done depending on the specific type of thyroid cancer treated.
-Blood tests also help the doctor determine the correct dosage of the patient’s thyroid replacement medication (if needed), which may be adjusted over time as the patient gets older.
+Blood tests also help the doctor determine the correct dose of the patient’s thyroid replacement medication (if needed), which may be adjusted over time as the person gets older.

 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.